 Luckily, there are several do-it-yourself tips on how you can fix a hole in an air mattress without a patch.

-Ways of Fixing a Hole without a Patch
+Ways Of Fixing A Hole Without A Patch

 Homemade Patch Kit

 After the glue has dried, re-inflate your mattress and confirm whether the leak has stopped.
-You can listen with your ears or use a soapy sponge.

-Using a Glue Gun
+Using A Glue Gun

 A glue gun is an effective way of sealing a leak in an air mattress if the leak is small enough.
 The dried glue will act as a stretchy patch itself.
 But it should only be used for pinhole leaks.